|

 Harderian porphyrin production increases with age for most of the rat's life: twenty month old rats produce more porphyrin than three month old rats.
 This natural increase reverses around age two: two year old rats produce less porphyrin than 20 month old rats (Rodriguez et al. 1992).

-The overproduction of porphyrin in rats
+The function of Harderian porphyrin in rats is poorly understood.

 Rats sometimes produce profuse amounts of porphyrin in their Harderian gland secretions.
 The porphyrin-filled tears overflow the eye and dry on and around the eyelids, forming a dark red crust, a condition called chromodacryorrhea (KRO-mo-DAK-re-o-re-uh).
 The secretions drain from the eye into the nose, and once there may overflow the nostrils and dry around that area as well.
 The rat may then wipe the secretions with its paws, leading to red-stained paws and muzzles.
 Occasional small amounts of porphyrin are normal, but large, regular amounts indicate an underlying problem.